padas-lab-de/krony-PT/README.md

 * Is it working:
 	1. Yes?
 Good, optimize compute now. and utilize the KP rules (A x B)x
 	2. No? you're f'ed, think of a better idea.

 Scary questions:
-* what is to compute kron., libraries usually extend the memory... hence, you're using the same weights/even more.
+* what if to compute kron., libraries usually extend the memory... hence, you're using the same weights/even more.